Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’d recommend getting both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Business Credit Card.
 Especially when they’re offering increased welcome bonuses.
 That is the fastest way to get the Southwest Companion Pass.

-Also, the Chase Sapphire Reserve and The World Of Hyatt Credit Card card is a good combo.
+Also, the Chase Sapphire Reserve and The World Of Hyatt Credit Card is a good combo.
 You can transfer your Chase Ultimate Rewards points to Hyatt.
 And the World of Hyatt card comes with Discoverist status, plus a free Category 1 to 4 award night each account anniversary.

 How did you search and find the award flights?